NicoVogel/jakb/Gitlab/README.md

 **2. Get Conatiner IP from Gitlab**

-This step is required for the following step.
-It returns the gitlab container IP
+This step is required for the following step 3.
+It returns the gitlab container IP address.

 ````shell
 sudo docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' gitlab